conan7882/tf-gans/docs/lsgan/readme.md

 ## Results
 ### MNIST
 - vector length = 100, images size 28 x 28, generator dropout = 0.5 for both training and testing.
-Dropout is used for the same reason as my implementation of **[DCGAN]**
+Dropout is used for the same reason as my implementation of [DCGAN](https://github.com/conan7882/tf-gans/tree/develop/docs/dcgan#mnist).

 - The generated images get much better after adding dropout.